pub struct Vector<K: Scalar> {

 where:

-The cross product of two vectors results in a third vector that is perpendicular to both u
+The cross product of two vectors results in a third vector that is perpendicular to both u and v,

 following the right-hand rule.
 The resulting vector lies in the plane perpendicular to both input vectors.